Colorectal Cancer

 Risk Factors

-Risk factors for colorectal cancer include low fibre intake, high consumption of red meat and processed meat, lack of physical activity, obesity, alcohol consumption and smoking.
-Individuals with the following risk factors are more prone to developing colorectal cancer:
+A number of risk factors for colorectal cancer are closely related to our lifestyle and dietary habits, and therefore modifiable.
+These include inadequate fibre intake, consumption of processed meat and excess red meat, lack of physical activity, obesity, alcohol consumption and smoking.

 • Men at or above the age of 50